How to Calculate Probability Distribution in Excel (with Quick Steps)

 Using SUM function

-Read More: How to Calculate Binomial Probability in Excel (with Easy Steps)
+Read More: How to Calculate Variance of Probability Distribution in Excel

 📌 Step 2: Calculate Probability P(x) for Each Event

 After that, you will calculate the probability of each event in the dataset.
-You have to divide the frequency by the total of the event occurring to get the probability value.
+You have to divide the frequency by the total of the events occurring to get the probability value.

 • For this, use the following formula in cell E5: